 The GDCh division for Electrochemistry gives usually annually the sponsorship Electrochemistry to a person of young scientists for an outstanding dissertation, thesis or scientific publication.
 The award is combined with a certificate of award and prize money of 1,000 euros donated by BASF.

-The award was given to Tobias Löffler in recognition of his publication in February 2020 in the journal Angewandte Chemie International Edition with the title: "Design of Complex Solid-Solution Electrocatalysts by Correlating Configuration, Adsorption Energy Distribution Patterns, and Activity Curves".
+The Young Scientist Award was given to Tobias Löffler in recognition of his publication in February 2020 in the journal Angewandte Chemie International Edition entitled: "Design of Complex Solid-Solution Electrocatalysts by Correlating Configuration, Adsorption Energy Distribution Patterns, and Activity Curves".

 High entropy alloys, in which five or more elements are present in a complex single-phase mixed crystal, form a multitude of combinations of electrocatalytically active centers that overcome the limitations of catalyst combinations of individual elements.
 Tobias Löffler developed a concept that correlates the composition of a mixed crystal with the distribution pattern of adsorption energies and thus enables the derivation of electrochemical activity curves.
 The concept was verified by investigating the oxygen reduction under alkaline conditions as a model reaction on selected catalyst combinations.
 This also makes it possible to limit the high effort involved in screening catalysts to the selection of sensible element configurations.
 The work contributes to the gain in understanding and reduces the future experimental effort for the synthesis and testing of electrocatalysts for the various applications of the promising substance class of high entropy alloys.

 The sponsorship award was given to Dr. Philip Heinrich Reinsberg for his outstanding dissertations on the topic: " On the Influence of Cations in Non-Aqueous Electrochemistry " on the occasion of the 2019 annual conference as part of the GDCh Science Forum in Aachen.